 These days it feels like there’s an analytic for every action you can take on a platform in the social media marketing space.
 It’s great information for you because it gives you a direct look at what your audience and the broader online space enjoy seeing from you, but when there are so many KPIs to look at, it can be hard to tell which ones are the most important.

 Of course, one of the main asks from any business is going to be online brand recognition and conversion to sales; but which ones are the most optimal for client growth?
-We’re breaking down 3 analytics that are the most crucial to any community manager at an advertising or social media agency.
+We’re breaking down 3 analytics that are the most crucial to any community manager as one of the Top Social Media Marketing Agencies in Canada.

 This one is a bit of a cheeky one because it encompasses all the ways people have interacted with your content.
 We’re talking likes, comments, shares, and clicks.
 This is your way to figure out which content is landing most with your audience.
 Not to be confused with impressions, which break down how many times your content is shown or, to put it simply, how many people could have seen your content.

 When you get your business onto social, it's important to keep things evolving within your brand guidelines.
 Whether it's LinkedIn, Facebook, Tiktok, or Instagram, keeping an eye on this particular metric across your channels helps you track what content you could afford to make more of (and less of!)